masonperham/study/README.md

 - xxx

 # References
-To set up this experiment, we used the ReVISit tutorial. https://revisit.dev/tutorial/
+To set up this experiment, we used the ReVISit tutorial: https://revisit.dev/tutorial/